sc3/cook-convictions/slides/basic-information.md

 Many cases leave the system long before they reach a <span data-term="verdict">verdict</span>, either through a <span data-term="bargain">plea bargain</span> or a similar deal.
 Many cases filed by police also don't result in a conviction.

-For this data set, we have cases that did result in convictions.
+For this data set, we look at cases that did result in convictions.

 Here's some of the numbers we found: